moves-rwth/nitwit-validator/README.md

 # Prerequisites
-- Linux (for CPU + Memory measurements, though can be easily removed and then compiled on any platform)
+- Linux (for CPU + Memory measurements, though this dependency can be removed from cwvalidator.cpp and compiled on any platform if required)
 - CMake 3.10+
-- GCC and build tools
+- GCC and build tools, includin gcc/g++ multilib for 32bit validations

 # Changing behaviour with compiler options
 - VERBOSE